shravan-padakanti/scala-1/Collections-(Lists---Applying-functions-to-elements).md

 ```
 ### Example

-Write a function to "pack" same elements of a list into a new list:
+Write a function to "pack" same elements of a list into a new list, and then get a list of elements and their count:
 Eg.
 ```scala
 pack( List("ababacbc".toList") )